balp-jbt/Auxiliary_Script/README.md

         "debug_config.py": "debug manually for python frames by singleton mode", ],
     "basic_demo": [
-        "posix.cpp": "basic multi-thread demo for cpp of POSIX standard for Linux", ]
+        "posix.cpp": "basic multi-thread demo for cpp of POSIX standard for Unix", ]
 }
 ```